Marianne wrote asking about the melodies for the Haitian songs on Mama Lisa’s World:

 Thanks in advance!

-This artilce was posted on Tuesday, April 20th, 2010 at 3:09 pm and is filed under Children's Songs, Countries & Cultures, Haiti, Haitian Children's Songs, Haitian Creole, Haitian Folk Songs, Haitian Lullabies, Haitian Nursery Rhymes, Languages, Mama Lisa, Questions.
+This article was posted on Tuesday, April 20th, 2010 at 3:09 pm and is filed under Children's Songs, Countries & Cultures, Haiti, Haitian Children's Songs, Haitian Creole, Haitian Folk Songs, Haitian Lullabies, Haitian Nursery Rhymes, Languages, Mama Lisa, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.